databricks-industry-solutions/many-model-forecasting/README.md

-# Many Model Forecasting by Databricks Labs
+# Many Model Forecasting by Databricks

 ## Introduction

-Bootstrap your large scale forecasting solution on Databricks with Many Models Forecasting (MMF) Labs Project.
+Bootstrap your large scale forecasting solution on Databricks with Many Models Forecasting (MMF) Project.

 MMF accelerates the development of Sales / Demand Forecasting solution by automating all phases of the ML lifecycle.